nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ## Identify that tables from external sources are not Delta Lake tables

 **Your answer:**
+the 'type' field in the details will be 'Managed' for a delta lake table, it will be 'EXTERNAL' for an external table not managed by delta lake.

 ## Create a table from a JDBC connection and from an external CSV file